mitjafelicijan/lobotomizer/README.md

 # Very important!
 cp config.example.py config.py
+# Edit config.py now to set up everything you need.
+vim config.py

-make http-api-dev       # If you want to run HTTP API version of it. make discord-bot-dev    # If you want to run Discord bot version.
+make http-api-dev       # If you want to run HTTP API. make discord-bot-dev    # If you want to run Discord bot.
 ```

 After that is done I suggest checking make targets.